-Report of Speech Delivered at Worcester, MASS., on Sept.
-12, 1848 1
+SPEECH DELIVERED AT WORCESTER, MASS., ON SEPT.
+12, 1848.

-From the Boston "Advertiser."
+(From the Boston Advertiser.)

-R. KELLOGG then introduced to the meeting the Hon.
-Abraham Lincoln, Whig member of Congress from Illinois, a representative of free soil.
+Mr. Kellogg then introduced to the meeting the Hon.
+Abram Lincoln, Whig member of Congress from Illinois, a representative of free soil.

 Mr. Lincoln has a very tall and thin figure, with an intellectual face, showing a searching mind, and a cool judgment.
-He spoke in a clear and cool, and very eloquent manner, for an hour and a half, carrying the audience with him in his able arguments and brilliant illustrations only interrupted by warm and frequent applause.
+He spoke in a clear and cool and very eloquent manner, for an hour and a half, carrying the audience with him in his able arguments and brilliant illustrations-only interrupted by warm and frequent applause.
 He began by expressing a real feeling of modesty in addressing an audience "this side of the mountains," a part of the country where, in the opinion of the people of his section, everybody was supposed to be instructed and wise.
-But he had devoted his attention to the question of the coming presidential election, and was not unwilling to exchange with whom he might the ideas to which he had arrived.
-He then began to show the fallacy of some of the arguments against General Taylor, making his chief theme the fashionable statement of all those who oppose him ("the old Locofocos as well as the new"), that he has no principles, and that the Whig party have abandoned their principles by adopting him as their candidate.
-He maintained that General Taylor occupied a high and unexceptionable Whig ground, and took for his first instance and proof of this statement in the Allison letter-with regard to the Bank, Tariff, Rivers and Harbors, etc.-that the will of the people should produce its own results, without Executive influence.
-The principle that the people should do what -under the constitution-they please, is a Whig principle.
-All that General Taylor is not only to consent, but to appeal to the people to judge and act for themselves.
+But he had devoted his attention to the question of the coming Presidential election, and was not unwilling to exchange with all whom he might the ideas to which he had arrived.
+He then began to show the fallacy of some of the arguments against Gen. Taylor, making his chief theme the fashionable statement of all those who oppose him ("the old Locofocos as well as the new") that he has no principles, and that the Whig party have abandoned their principles by adopting him as their candidate.
+He maintained that Gen. Taylor occupied a high and unexceptionable Whig ground, and took for his first instance and proof of this the statement in the Allison letter-with regard to the bank, tariff, rivers and harbors, etc.-that the will of the people should produce its own results, without executive influence.
+The principle that the people should do what-under the Constitution-they please, is a Whig principle.
+All that Gen. Taylor is not only to consent to, but appeal to the people to judge and act for themselves.
 And this was no new doctrine for Whigs.
-It was the "platform" on which they had fought all their battles, the resistance of Executive influence, and the principle of enabling the people to frame the government according to their will.
-General Taylor consents to be the candidate, and to assist the people to do what they think to be their duty, and think to be best in their natural affairs, but because he don't want to tell what we ought to do, he is accused of having no principles.
-The Whigs have maintained for years that neither the influence, the duress, or the prohibition of the Executive should control the legitimately expressed will of the people; and now that on that very ground, General Taylor says that he should use the power given him by the people to do, to the best of his judgment, the will of the people, he is accused of want of principle, and of inconsistency in position.
+It was the "platform" on which they had fought all their battles, the resistance of executive influence, and the principle of enabling the people to frame the government according to their will.
+Gen. Taylor consents to be the candidate, and to assist the people to do what they think to be their duty, and think to be best in their national affairs, but because he don't want to tell what we ought to do, he is accused of having no principles.
+The Whigs here maintained for years that neither the influence, the duress, or the prohibition of the executive should control the legitimately expressed will of the people; and now that, on that very ground, Gen. Taylor says that he should use the power given him by the people to do, to the best of his judgment, the will of the people, he is accused of want of principle, and of inconsistency in position.